GDXN/MangaCMS/README.md

 Preliminary deduplication support is currently present, [IntraArchiveDeduplicator](using my https://github.com/fake-name/IntraArchiveDeduplicator) tool.
 This is intended to allow collation of files from many sources while having as few local duplicate files actually stored locally as possible.

 Archives downloaded are automatically added to the deduplication database, and if a downloaded archive is found to contain no new files, it is automatically deleted, which prevents the fact that the scraper fetches files from multiple sources from resulting in duplicate downloads.

+There are long-term plans for doing fuzzy image matching, using some perceptual-hashing mechanisms that are alreay in-place in the file-hashing system, but it's currently delayed by the requirement to be able to search for items by hamming distance across very large datasets (currently I have ~3 million discrete phashes).
+There is some preliminary experiments on implementing a custom BK tree for better searching, but it has non-trivial speed-issues, and will likely require at least some components to be implemented in C or a langauge that can compile to C (pyrex?).
+Another alternative is to implement the indexing mechanisms directly in postgres, using the SP-GiST indexing interface, but that requires a deeper understanding of the internal mechanisms in Postgres then I currently have (and my C is /*rusty*/, particularly for desktop use).

 ---